 Ripley, on the other hand, is a tiny dog, and she found the wicker basket very big – so she was afraid.
 But the Axiom Dual Function Premium Pet Bike Basket has a short leash and a spring loaded top caging that adds extra security.
 Ripley is very secure in it, as she is hardly able to move at all.
 This seems to make her feel confident and secure.
 And of course we know she is safe, because this pet basket mounts with a quick and easy but very solid spring-loaded attachment on the bottom (and it also has a safety strap).

-My advice to anyone looking to take their dog on their cycling journeys is to think about the size and personality of your pet, and try to pick out a pet basket that is a good fit, physically and psychologically.
+My advice to anyone looking to take their dog on their bike rides is to think about the size and personality of your pet, and try to pick out a basket that is a good fit, physically and psychologically.

 Transporting Your Dog in a Pet Basket at the Back of Your Bike

 The one big drawback to having your dog at the front of your bike is that it makes the cycling experience quite different by putting a weight on the handlebars.
 For this reason, it would not work well for a dog over 20 pounds.
 Below is the only pet basket we could find that goes on your rear bike rack, and which is rated to carry a dog up to 24 pounds.
 It gets good reviews, and is obviously quite comfy with its foam padding.